CoBiG2/RAD_Tools/README.md

 This is a converter from VCF to phylip format. ~~It currently does not create the phylip header, you have to do it yourself.~~ Headers are created fine too.

-## RAD parser

-This is a demultiplexer for RAD and GBS data.
-It is still incomplete, because it is still lacking a way to remove the barcodes and the enzyme cut sites.
-Should be done pretty soon.

 ## FDR.R

 This is a script made in R used to calculate the *Q*-values from the *p*-values csv table that is outputed from [lositan](http://popgen.net/soft/lositan/).